crystal-lang/rfcs/text/0002-execution-contexts.md

 An execution context creates and manages a dedicated pool of 1 or more threads where fibers can be executed into.
 Each context manages the rules to run, suspend and swap fibers internally.

 Applications can create any number of execution contexts in parallel.
-These contexts are isolated but they shall still be capable to communicate together with the usual synchronization primitives (e.g. Channel, Mutex) that must be thread-safe.
+These contexts are isolated but they shall still be capable to communicate together with the usual thread-safe synchronization primitives (e.g. `Channel`, `Mutex`).

 Said differently: an execution context groups fibers together.
 Instead of associating a fiber to a specific thread, we'd now associate a fiber to an execution context, abstracting which thread(s) they actually run on.